 Before we continue, it is pertinent to note, that asides from the benefits which will be discussed below, there are other benefits which an employee is entitled to but which depends solely on the company, business, agency or firm such person is working for.
 In order to know those ones, you need to first be employed by such company, business, agency or firm and secondly, to read and understand its Conditions or Terms of Service.

-- TRAVEL BENEFITS: In the scenario above, Emeka was sent from Victoria Island to Oshodi.
+In the scenario above, Emeka was sent from Victoria Island to Oshodi.
 Section 14 (1) of the Labour Act provides that a person who is required to travel 16 Kilometres or more from his normal place of work to another worksite is entitled to free transport or an allowance in lieu.
 We can see that Emeka’s boss tried to pull a fast one by ignoring him.
-Don’t be like Emeka, speak out.
+Speak up.

-RETIREMENT BENEFITS: After years and years of work dedication, you’re entitled to retirement benefits.
+After years and years of work dedication, you’re entitled to retirement benefits.
 A thank you for your years of service and a work well done.
-This is provided for under the Pension Act, 2004.
+This is provided for under the Pension Reform Act, 2004.

-- LIFE INSURANCE: The one benefit that you won’t benefit directly from.
-7% of Employees paycheck covers this.
+The one benefit that you won’t benefit directly from 7% of Employees paycheck covers this.
 In the event of your eventual death, the person whom you have documented as your Next-of-kin receives premium and any benefit from your life insurance policy.
-Pension Act, 2004.
+Pension Reform Act, 2004.
 Ah hem, to avoid stories that touch the soul and sleeping with one eye open, keep the person you named as your Next-of-kin to yasef.
 Thank you.

 In conclusion, allow me to reiterate.
 Asides from these benefits legally provided for, the company, business, firm or agency you are employed under may or may not have their own added benefits for working with them.
 After all what are benefits but incentives to make you love your job.
 Don’t forget to go through the Terms/ Conditions of Service to have a better understanding.